Skip to main content

 Public school total (K-12): $10,000-$25,000 in direct school costs, plus uniforms, supplies, and excursion fees.
 Catholic school total (K-12): $50,000-$110,000 in fees alone, plus $15,000-$25,000 in additional costs.
 Independent private school total (K-12): $150,000-$450,000 in fees, plus $25,000-$50,000 in additional costs (uniforms at some schools cost $2,000-$4,000/year, mandatory laptop programs, camps, and tours).

 The gap between public and top-tier private is approximately $400,000 per child over K-12.
 For two children, that's $800,000 — enough to buy a house in many parts of Australia.
-If you invest the fee difference at 7% annual returns, a family choosing public over top-tier private could accumulate over $600,000 in additional wealth over 13 years.
+If you invest the fee difference at 7% annual returns using a strategy like compound interest investing, a family choosing public over top-tier private could accumulate over $600,000 in additional wealth over 13 years.

 This is not an argument against private schooling — there are legitimate reasons families choose it — but the financial trade-off should be made with eyes wide open.
 Catholic schools represent a middle ground, offering religious instruction and generally smaller class sizes at a fraction of independent school costs.